Projects

 Eric van der Westen – double bass

-Romain Bly – French horn, Drums
+Romain Bly – French horn, trumpet

 Vox Sturnus: